MIT-Emerging-Talent/ET6-foundations-group-15/collaboration/retrospective.md

 ### Or remove extra steps?

+- We didn't have to remove any steps!

 ______________________________________________________________________

 Last but not least, we believe that it's time to look for a new group